SPEAR: A Unified SSL Framework for Learning Speech and Audio Representations: Experimental Results

 \subsection{HEAR Evaluation}

 \paragraph{Setup} To assess the general audio capabilities of our models, experiments are conducted on the HEAR benchmark~\citep{hear}, which evaluates audio representations across 19 diverse tasks.
+In contrast to SUPERB, HEAR focuses more on audio-related tasks requiring low-level acoustic details.
 The final-layer representations are used for evaluation unless otherwise specified.
 For clarity, the average scores for each of the three task categories are reported: Environment, Speech and Music, along with the overall average score in Table~\ref{tab: hear results category}.
 More information regarding the tasks in HEAR and detailed results on individual tasks are provided in Appendix~\ref{app: hear full}.